 Surgical Ablation Treatment

 Some people with atrial fibrillation may have other heart conditions, such as mitral valve disease that requires valve repair/replacement or atherosclerosis that necessitates coronary bypass surgery.
 In select cases, physicians may determine that a surgical approach is the best method to treat the arrhythmia because of the patient's anatomy, prior unsuccessful catheter treatments or other concerns.

 A pacemaker is a small device that monitors heartbeats and emits electrical impulses to regulate heart rhythm.
-The sophisticated device is implanted under the skin near the collarbone.
-People with atrial fibrillation may need a pacemaker after having certain types of ablation therapy, or when heart medicines may cause the heart to beat too slowly.
-Pacemaker insertion is typically done in the electrophysiology lab.
+For people with atrial fibrillation, a pacemaker will be used in conjunction with another treatment for the condition, but does not actually treat atrial fibrillation.
+You may need a pacemaker after having certain types of ablation therapy, or when heart medicines may cause the heart to beat too slowly.